-Because of all those, workers must be skilled and in full Personal Protective Equipment (PPE) when handling hazardous waste for safety purpose.
+- 81. Because of all those risks, workers will need to go through an induction training on OHS before the construction work can begin.
+In addition, tool box talk will be done every morning before starting work each day.
+The contractor will appoint an Environment Health and Safety Officer (EHSO) who will conduct a daily/weekly inspection of the subproject site activities to ensure that workers comply and conformed to the company health & safety requirements.
+The EHSO will need to draw up his work plan to show how he/she will do his daily routine checks on Job Safety Analysis (JSA), work zone hazard identification check list and document approved recommendations and changes.
+He will analyse the health and safety compliance and performance on a weekly basis. - 82.
 Not only that, workers will be working with heights and there may be smokes and increased dust level, therefore, all relevant PPEs must be available at the work site and worn at all times.
 Exposure to poor air quality due to air pollution can cause coughs, wheezing and shortness of breath, cardiovascular and respiratory diseases.
 In addition, at the construction site, noise level will be very high and can be in excess of 100 dBA due to use of powered electric tools such as hand-held drills, saws, hammers drill etc. Exposure to loud noise can cause a temporary change in hearing (worker's ears may feel stuffed up) or they may experience tinnitus.
+In such case, ear muffs are needed.

-5.1.7.
-Community Health and Safety (CHS)
+5.2.1.7.
+Community Health and Safety (CHS):